 Several months ago, I covered 10 rules to be a great conversationalist.
 Seeing how I have not written about starting conversations and I’ve been getting questions on that through Ask Celes, I thought, Why not do an article on that?

-I don’t like small talk (read: frivolous conversations), but I recognize their purpose as conversation openers, space fillers in otherwise enjoyable conversations, tools to discover tidbits about the other party, or tools to decrease social distance (such as a manager using small talk to engage a team member).
+I don’t like small talk (in the sense of frivolous conversations), but I recognize their purpose as conversation openers and space fillers in otherwise enjoyable conversations, tools to discover tidbits about the other party, or tools to decrease social distance (such as a manager using small talk to engage a team member).

 If you are someone who has difficulty getting conversations started or keeping them going, here are five methods that will help:

 The run-of-the-mill way of starting conversations.
 I use it all the time.

 Five usual questions from my toolbox and sample questions you can use:

 - “What do you do?” — Great for countries with work-centered cultures, such as Singapore and Hong Kong.
 People here tend to tie their identities with their work and invest a good deal of time working and thinking about their careers.
 They usually have no problems giving lengthy replies about work, especially if you pose follow-up questions, and are in fact more comfortable fielding work questions than personal ones like, “What is your passion?”, “What do your siblings do?”, or “What do you do in your free time?”This question is also a great opener for business and work events.
 Since everyone is there on a work agenda, they would be ready for work-talk.

 After this opener about work, there are tons of questions you can follow up with.
 From “How long have you been working here?”, to “Do you like your job?”, to “What made you join this company?”, to “Who are the clients you work with?”, to “Where is your work place?”, to “Do you travel as part of your work?”, the possibilities are endless.